solaeus/dust/docs/language.md

 # Output: Buy milk
 ```

 Internally a map is represented by a b-tree.
 The implicit advantage of using a b-tree instead of a hash map is that a b-tree is sorted and therefore can be easily compared to another.
-Maps are also used by the interpreter as the data structure for a **[context][]**.
+Maps are also used by the interpreter as the data structure for a **[context](#context)**.

-The map stores an [identifier][]'s key, the value it represents and the value's type.
+The map stores an [identifier](#identifiers)'s key, the value it represents and the value's type.
 For internal use by the interpreter, a type can be set to a key without a value.
 This makes it possible to check the types of values before they are computed.

 ### Function